 Crazy good time, Burro Days, in the charming town of Fairplay, CO.
 Something going on the entire weekend.
 You will come back every year.

 “Burro Days” has been an annual event in Fairplay, CO since 1948.

 Celebrating, when the prospector’s made a find, his trusted burro would rush him back to the assay office to stake a claim before another prospector found his “gold mine”.

 Off to Cowboy Church at the gazebo by the old courthouse.
-Jack Blease with Trail Boss Ministries lead everyone in cowboy music, fun storytelling and left you feeling blessed.
-In the morning, the sun was shining, warm and calm.
+Jack Blease with Trail Boss Ministries lead everyone in cowboy music, and fun storytelling and left you feeling blessed.
+In the morning, the sun was shining, warm, and calm.
 Later in the day, not so much!

 Most entries in the pack burro race do the long race, up to the top of Mosquito Pass (13,188 ft.) and back.
 Up to 30 miles!

 The craziness is never-ending, a parade, the Reynolds Gang appears and a gunfight begins…